10 Steps to Successfully Promote your Tourism Event on Social Media

 See #10 below for tips on how to further leverage your hashtags.

-4. Publish your Event info on a Relevant Website
+4. Publish your Event info on a Relevant Website and the ATDW

 Information about your event needs a home on a website.
 This is ideally you own website and/or your local tourism organisation’s and/or council's website (contact them to find out how to organise this).